Kazakhstan: Infrastructure

 Kazakhstan Temir Zholy (KTZ) is the national railway company.
 KTZ cooperates with French locomotive manufacturer Alstom in developing Kazakhstan's railway infrastructure.
-Alstom has more than 600 staff and two joint ventures with KTZ and its subsidiary in Kazakhstan.
+As of 2018, Alstom has more than 600 staff and two joint ventures with KTZ and its subsidiary in Kazakhstan.
 In July 2017, Alstom opened its first locomotive repairing centre in Kazakhstan.
 It is the only repairing centre in Central Asia and the Caucasus.

-As the Kazakhstani rail system was designed during the Soviet era, rail routes reflected the goals of Soviet planning.
-This has caused anomalies such as the route from Oral to Aktobe now passes briefly through Russian territory.

 Astana Nurly Zhol railway station, the most modern railway station in Kazakhstan, was opened in Astana on 31 May 2017.
-The opening of the station coincided with the start of the Expo 2017 international exhibition.
 According to Kazakhstan Railways (KTZ), the 120,000m2 station was expected to be used by 54 trains and would have the capacity to handle 35,000 passengers a day.